soyart/webtools/artnoi.com/src/blog/etc/audio-fidelity/index.md

 Another contributing factor was that older speakers and other audio components of the time when CD was introduced were also NOT designed to handle higher frequencies very well, resulting in even worse degradation.

-## More on habitual effect

-People need time to adjust ears and brains, which means that the longer you have been listening to a system, the more it will sound more comfortable (i.e. enjoyable) to your brain.

-This may explain the 'burn-in' phenomenon described by audiophiles when they talk how they need to let their new DAC run for >100 hours for it to get to peak performance.

-And when some notice their gears sounding better, they think it's because of burn-in, not because of their steered preference.
-Beyerdynamic officially recognizes this problems and formally call the phenomenon 'habitual effects'.